opentofu/opentofu.org/blog/2024-01-10-opentofu-is-going-ga.md

 ## New Features

-Starting with the release itself, OpenTofu 1.6 comes with a bunch of new stuff
+Starting with the release itself, OpenTofu 1.6 comes with a bunch of new stuff:

 - The testing feature lets you test your OpenTofu configurations and lets module authors test those modules.
 It’s a great stability improvement and is now fully integrated with the core of OpenTofu.
-- The S3 state backend got updated and includes many new authentication methods.
-Crucially, it’s still compatible with S3-compatible object storage.
+- The S3 state backend was updated and includes many new authentication methods.
+Crucially, it still works with S3-compatible object storage.
 - We have a new provider and module registry, which follows a Homebrew-like architecture and is fully based on a git repository.
 Hosted on CloudFlare R2, it’s snappy and highly-available.
 Publishing a new provider or module is now just a pull request away!

 And many many more!
 Minor improvements, bug fixes, performance improvements, the changelog is huge!
 Just [check it out](https://github.com/opentofu/opentofu/blob/v1.6/CHANGELOG.md), if you want all the details!

-## The Value of Open-Source
+## The Value of Open Source

 OpenTofu would be far from where it is without its community support.
 The [OpenTofu Slack community](https://opentofu.org/slack) is growing and thriving.
 We’ve had almost 60 contributors help make OpenTofu great over the past few months.